1337hero/faster-chat/README.md

 - **Your configured AI providers** (OpenAI, Anthropic, etc.) - Only when you send chat messages
 - **No tracking, analytics, or telemetry services** - Your privacy is paramount

-All conversations stay local in your browser's IndexedDB.
-The server handles authentication, provider configuration, and file uploads—but never stores your chat messages.
+All data (conversations, settings, API keys) is stored in your self-hosted SQLite database.
+Nothing leaves your server except API calls to your configured AI providers.

 ## 🤝 Contributing